-Ayesha Curry Twerks On Husband Steph In Video From her 30th Birthday
+Ayesha Curry Twerks On Husband Steph In Video From Her 30th Birthday

 You only turn 30 once and it looks like Ayesha Curry made the most of the milestone birthday at a party on Friday night in San Francisco.
-Based on a video from her Instagram stories reposted on The Shade Room’s Instagram page, Ayesha and her superstar NBA husband, Steph tore it up on the dancefloor.
+Based on a video from her Instagram stories reposted on The Shade Room’s Instagram page, Ayesha and her superstar NBA husband Steph tore it up on the dancefloor.
 In the clip, you can see her twerking and grinding on him and they both have on bright colorful outfits.

 E!
 Online reports that the party was actually a surprise organized by Steph.
 In other videos from her Instagram stories, you can see her getting ready for the event, expressing that she had no idea what to expect.